allisonlynnbasore14/ComputerMusic/index.md

 ### Why Music?

-Here is a diagram of what why we choose the computational music.
+Here is a diagram of what why we decided to create computational music.

 ![Image of Program Diagram](/ComputerMusic/Whywedowhatwedo.png?raw=true)